-If you’re brave enough to walk up the steep hill of Park Street (we’re only joking, it’s not that steep), then you’ll come across a number of cool and quirky stores, plenty of places for coffee, food and drinks and even a park area halfway up.
-Don’t miss the chance to snap a picture of the infamous Banksy piece, located at the bottom of Park Str.
+On Park Street you’ll come across a number of cool, quirky stores, plenty of places for coffee, food and drinks, and – as the name would suggest – a park halfway along.
+Don’t miss the chance to snap a picture of one of Banksy’s famous murals, Well Hung Lover, at the bottom of the street.